fbn776/portfolio/README.md

 # Portfolio

 This is my personal portfolio website.
-Built using `Next.js 14` in `TypeScript`, styled with `Tailwind CSS`.
+Built using `Next.js 14` in `TypeScript`, styled with `Tailwind CSS` and `Framer Motion`.

 View the deployed site [here](https://febinnelson.me).

+	This branch uses framermotion for the animations, which strruggles on mobile devices.
+So, this branch is not used in the production site.

 ## Screenshots